 The Telephone Consumer Protection Act ("TCPA") was passed in 1991.
 The Federal Communications Commission's rules and regulations implementing the act went into effect on December 20, 1992.
 The Federal Trade Commission concurrently implements the Act through the Telemarketing Sales Rule, issued January 29, 2003.
 Various states have also enacted statutes that govern telemarketing activities.
 It is DIRECTV’s policy to comply with these rules, and in particular, to respect and honor the requests of consumers to be placed on DIRECTV’s internal Do Not Call list, so that such consumers will not receive sales calls from DIRECTV unless and until they provide consent to receive sales calls.
 Please note that placement on DIRECTV’s internal Do Not Call list does not restrict DIRECTV’s ability to place informational and/or collections calls to its customers.

-DIRECTV requires all third-party service agencies that make telephone solicitations at DIRECTV's request and under its direction to:
+DIRECTV requires all third-party vendors that make marketing and sales calls at DIRECTV's request and under its direction to:

 - Institute procedures for maintaining a list of people who do not wish to receive telephone solicitations from the vendor (vendor’s internal "Do-Not-Call list");

-- Scrub all leads against this do-not-call list before initiating any telephone solicitations;
+- Scrub against vendor’s internal Do-Not-Call list before initiating any telephone solicitations;

 - When applicable, scrub against required state and federal "Do Not Call" registries;

-- Institute and maintain a procedure to capture all do-not-call requests and transmit them in the daily results file to DIRECTV;
+- Institute and maintain a procedure to transmit all Do-Not-Call requests captured on DIRECTV solicitation campaigns to DIRECTV;

 - Train and inform personnel engaged in any aspect of telephone solicitation in the existence and use of the Do-Not-Call list and both the DIRECTV and vendor’s “Do Not Call” policies.